nuprl/tag-sound/gf-pldi-2018/README.md

   because some VALUE-ERROR really look like type errors (boudnary error)
 - converting to typed "not guaranteed to improve performance" ... second-system syndrome?
+- NOTE natural->forgetful is a MAJOR CHANGE and natural->delayed is minor

 - intro: "sound" => "conventionally sound"